Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2025/breaking-highload-orderbook.md

 ## The Turn

 The first thing I had to worry about was creating the input generator.
-For this, I needed to know the range each of those four values could take, and the rough distribution of these operations.
+For this, I needed to know the range of each of those four values and the rough distribution of operations.
 Highload lets you print to stderr and will show you the first 1000ish lines, so printing summary statistics for the input is doable.
-It was easy to make counters for each value tracking the max and min and printing them out.
+It was easy to make counters for each value which track the max and min, and print them out.
 I didn't need more specific information, such as the histogram etc.

-The final interesting statistics I got were as follows:
+The final set of interesting statistics I gathered were as follows:
 ```
 qty,min,max
 price,815,4109